 Abstract: Members of the English football team expressed their support for racial justice and the Black Lives Matter movement by taking a knee during the Euro championship this summer—and were subjected to expressions of crowd disapproval, negative commentary from government ministers, and racist online abuse after losing to Italy in the finals.
 We explore in this paper how English MPs addressed the kneeling of the English team and the subsequent racist abuse faced by English players Marcus Rashford, Jadon Sancho, and Bukaya Saka as a window into the politics of place-based (Cramer, 2016; Goodhart, 2017) and racial resentment in British politics.
 Many scholars have used social media to gauge the representational styles and position-taking of legislators (e.g. Silva and Proksch, 2021).
 We gathered data on the twitter feeds of English MPs for six weeks this summer to analyse the positions they took on the controversy.
 We anticipate that MPs representing less racially diverse and more deprived constituencies were less likely to make note of the controversy on social media.
 We expect that MPs representing Red Wall constituencies—whether Labour or Conservative—to be particularly unlikely to express support for the targeted players when compared to their colleagues.
 We conclude by considering how the politics of place, the rise of the culture wars, and identity conflicts (Sobolweska and Ford, 2020) in British politics create representational dilemmas within both the Conservative and Labour Parties in England.

-Filibuster as Foil: How Senators Position Themselves Relative to the Filibuster
+Filibuster as Foil: How Senators Position Themselves on the Filibuster

 Description: This paper examines how senators frame appeals for or against the filibuster as an institution and how that messaging shifts across their Senate careers.
 Rather than focusing solely on partisan opponents, senators often position themselves in relation to the filibuster itself, defending it, advocating reform, supporting narrow exceptions, or calling for full elimination.